harrisvben/arima_ddos_detection/README.md

 **DS 4002: Prototyping**

 ## Case Study Overview
+This case study guides students through building and evaluating ARIMA models for detecting anomalies in server performance metrics, using real AWS CloudWatch data to find early warnings of DDoS attacks.

 ## Contents of the Repository
 - `README.md` - Overview of the project and instructions for replication.